 For old disk upgrading: If your old disk has been used for years, the disk itself will be more prone to damage.
 Replacing the old disk with a new SSD can avoid the disk failure and subsequent data loss.

 For a backup: Cloning hard disk (especially the disk with the system installed) to SSD drive, actually, is also a process of transferring OS and all data from one disk to another, so it is also a great way to back up your computer.

-There is no built-in tool in Windows 10/8/7 that can help you clone disk to SSD directly, so, you need third-party clone software like AOMEI Backupper Standard.
-It is free and reliable clone software for Windows 10/8/7, XP and Vista.
+There is no built-in tool in Windows 11/10/8/7 that can help you clone disk to SSD directly, so, you need third-party clone software like AOMEI Backupper.
+It is a simple and reliable clone software for Windows 11/10/8/7, XP and Vista.
 With its Disk Clone function, you can clone hard drive to SSD and avoid OS reinstallation and data loss with only a few clicks.
 And it has the following advantages: